How do I choose a sorority or fraternity?

 Alcohol, drugs, and hazing are not tolerated in the fraternity and sorority community and should definitely not be part of the recruitment process.
 If you feel uncomfortable with any part of the recruitment process, contact the Director of Fraternity & Sorority Life, submit a Student Complaint Form, and/or call the Campus Conduct Hotline to submit an anonymous complaint, at 866-943-5787.

 Fraternity and sorority members are responsible for dues to the chapter.
 These dues are used to pay for community service and philanthropic projects, social events, membership development events, chapter house usage (if applicable), organizational attire, parent/family and alumni events, insurance and national fees, as well as general chapter expenses.
 If a student accepts an invitation to join, they may be asked to sign a membership and financial responsibilities agreement.
 Students are encouraged to review all agreements carefully and discuss them with their parents or support networks before making a decision.

 Because dues tend to be higher during the first-semester of membership due to joining fee’s related to insurance, initiation materials, headquarters expenses, etc., Southwestern University provides some financial aid for New Members.
 In addition, each chapter provides scholarships to individual members.

 5. Think for yourself and make your own decision

 In summary, Southwestern encourages students to learn about each of the organizations they are eligible to join and meet men from each in order to determine which of SU’s fraternities or sororities seem best suited for them.

-NALFO, NPHC, and NPC suggest that you keep an open mind.
+Keep an open mind.
 Take plenty of time to make a decision.
 Don’t let your decision be influenced by others.
 Don’t be fooled by misleading stereotypes.
-The members of each sorority are individuals.
+The members of each organization are individuals.
 Take the time to get to know them.